Alias-m/Blackbox/README.md

 # Blackbox
-An oriented-object GUI framework in C++
+An object-oriented GUI framework in C++

 ##Utilization